Zilliqa/Zilliqa/README.md

 Coming soon...

 ## For further enquiries
-If you have issues running a node, please feel free to join our [Slack](https://invite.zilliqa.com/) or [Telegram](https://t.me/zilliqachat) and ask questions.
+If you have issues running a node, please feel free to join our [Slack](https://invite.zilliqa.com/) and ask questions.
 You can also submit your issue at our [Github repository](https://github.com/Zilliqa/zilliqa/issues)

 ## Licence
 You can view our [licence here](https://github.com/Zilliqa/zilliqa/blob/master/LICENSE).